opensource-cdnvideo/terraform-provider-cdnvideo/docs/resources/http.md

 - `aws` (Attributes) Parameters for using AWS authorization when requesting origin (see [below for nested schema](#nestedatt--origin--aws))
 - `connect_timeout` (String) Connect timeout in seconds
+- `forward_host_header` (Boolean) Should the request to the Origin include the Host header that was sent in the request to the CDN (cannot be set together with origin.hostname)
 - `hostname` (String) Host header when requesting origin
 - `https` (Boolean) Whether to use HTTPS when requesting origin
 - `read_timeout` (String) Read timeout in seconds